Studentships

 C) Interdisciplinary Research

-Interdisciplinary research awards are available across all pathways and will be offered to students whose research is explicitly interdisciplinary in nature and straddles the social sciences and other research council remits.
+Interdisciplinary research awards are available across all pathways and will be offered to students whose research is explicitly interdisciplinary in nature and straddles the social sciences and another research council's remit.
 The proposed research should include substantive interaction between the relevant scientific areas; it should be at least 50% social science but no more than two thirds.

 Examples of Pathways’ previous interdisciplinary research are: